nucypher/nucypher/doc/contracts.rst

 Some users will have locked but not staked tokens.
 In that case, a instance of the `UserEscrow` contract will hold their tokens (method `initialDeposit(uint256, uint256)`).
-All tokens will be linearly unlocked and the user can get them by method `withdraw(uint256)`.
+All tokens will be unlocked after specified time and the user can get them by method `withdraw(uint256)`.
-When the user wants to become a miner - he uses the `UserEscrow` contract as a proxy for the `MinersEscrow` and `PolicyManager` contracts.
+When the user wants to become a miner - he uses the `UserEscrow` contract as a proxy for the `MinersEscrow`, `PolicyManager` and `Government` contracts.

 Alice
 ========================